50 years of history...

 The place has remained ‘sweet to see’ (cit.
 Guido Cavalcanti – Italian XIII century poet from Florence) throughout the years.
 The typical views of the Chianti Classico one can enjoy from CENNATOIO are breathtaking: rolling hills covered in vineyards and olive groves, dotted with churches and castles or even home to large oak forests.
 The unique hard-to-till, rocky, schistous clay soil, together with the site southern exposure create the perfect growing conditions for Sangiovese Grosso, Cabernet Sauvignon and Merlot grape varieties, where the latter is the key grape in the production of fleshy, smooth wines reminiscent of wild berries.

-CENNATOIO fine vineyards sit on the Florence-Siena border and stretch over 10 hectares of farmland alternated with patches of olive groves.
+CENNATOIO fine vineyards sit on the Florence-Siena border and stretch over 2 hectares at an altitude of 600/620 meters above sea level.
 All our vines enjoy a southern/south-eastern exposure.

 Another story goes that CENNATOIO is named after the Italian word ‘CENNO’ (‘gesture’) that in turn takes its name from CENNATOIO proximity to the place where the historic Stinche Alte prison and outpost of the Republic of Florence during the Medici rule used to sit, hence from the ‘gestures’ that were sent from the courtyard of the manor to the Medici soldiers.